bitspittle/appxyz/site/src/jsMain/resources/markdown/About.md

 #### pages/

 Any `@Composable` under this folder additionally tagged with `@Page` will have a route generated for it automatically.
 Defining a page outside of this folder will be flagged as an error by the Kobweb Gradle plugin at compile time.
+Note that additional pages (like this one!) might live under the `resources/markdown` folder.

 #### resources/